-- Service providers (SPs) maintain their own data center or purchase resources from a data center to offer hosted services.
+Service providers (SP) Maintain their own data center or purchase resources from a data center to offer hosted services.
 Service providers manage the applications and images.
-They engage end-customers directly, or wholesale service blocks to virtual service providers (VSPs).
-Service providers may also engage value added resellers (VARs) to sell their hosted solutions. - Enterprise customers define their service requirements and choose between premise-based, private cloud, and shared cloud solutions.
+They engage end-customers directly, or wholesale service blocks to virtual service providers (VSP).
+Service providers may also engage value added resellers (VAR) to sell their hosted solutions.
+Enterprise customers Define their service requirements and choose between premise-based, private cloud, and shared cloud solutions.
 Enterprise customers are not resellers of their purchased UC services.
 When using a hosted solution, enterprise customers may perform some application management at the organizational level.
 Component ownership does not prevent an enterprise from engaging service providers to manage their systems as a professional service.

-- Value added resellers (VARs) act as agents to sell solutions bundled with their own value-added services.
-Hosted solutions also create opportunities for resellers to act as agents for service providers. - Virtual service providers purchase wholesale services from SPs and offer their services to end-customers directly.
-A Virtual service provider manages the solution at the application layer at each customer or VAR instance. - Users are the UC service consumers.
-Users may be associated with an enterprise that has a premise-based system, or with an enterprise that is buying hosted services from a service provider. - Data centers provide floor space or servers for hosting virtual machines and applications.
-A data center offers expertise at an operating system level and typically does not manage any features within the applications or images.
+Value added resellers (VAR) Act as agents to sell solutions bundled with their own value-added services.
+Hosted solutions also create opportunities for resellers to act as agents for service providers.
+Virtual service providers (VSP) Purchase wholesale services from service providers and offer their services to end-customers directly.
+A Virtual service provider manages the solution at the application layer at each customer or VAR instance.
+Users The UC service consumers.
+Users may be associated with an enterprise that has a premise-based system, or with an enterprise that is buying hosted services from a service provider.
+Data centers Provide floor space or servers for hosting virtual machines and applications.
+A data center offers expertise at an operating system level; typically does not manage any features within the applications or images.